xiaxia-wang/Daily-Reading/Books/ITC.md

 - $w \in A$ implies $\text{Pr}[M \text{ accepts } w] \geq 1 - \epsilon$
 - $w \notin A$ implies $\text{Pr}[M \text{ rejects } w] \geq 1 - \epsilon$

-$\text{BPP}$: the class of languages that are recognized by probabilistic polynomial time TM with an error probability of $1/3$.
+🚀️$\text{BPP}$: the class of languages that are recognized by probabilistic polynomial time TM with an error probability of $1/3$.

 Given $0 \leq \epsilon < 1/2$, for any polynomial $\text{poly}(n)$ a probabilistic polynomial time TM $M_1$ that operates with error probability $\epsilon$ has an equivalent probabilistic time TM $M_2$ that operates with an error probability of $2^{-\text{poly}(n)}$.